 Sprig sells these online and you can buy them at Fab India and Nature’s Basket.
 If you make a trip to Coorg or Kerala, be sure to pick up some vanilla beans there, they’re the best 🙂

 I use Blue Bird caster sugar (INR 34 for 200 gms) and you can even order their stuff online.
 Caster sugar is what I use in pretty much everything because it melts down faster and better than granulated sugar.
-I also like Mawana caster sugar (INR 82 for 500 gms).

 For brown sugar, I like Mawana (INR 85 for 500 gms) more than Blue Bird, it’s softer and melts easier.
+I don’t see it around anymore though, so I’ve started using Tate & Lyle recently which I love!

 Your favourite brand of atta (wholewheat flour) and maida (all-purpose flour) is absolutely fine to use.
 I buy Madam maida and off late, the organic Tattva brand.
 For wholewheat flour, I now use freshly ground wheat grains.